666jfox777/666jfox777/README.md

 group.
 In addition to their role at Mastercard, they work as an AWS Academy Accredited Instructor for BCIT and UBC.
 They are an aspiring novelist working on releasing a fantasy-fiction novel in 2021.
-Justin's pronouns are they/them.
+Justine's pronouns are they/them.

 View their profile on: [LinkedIn](https://ca.linkedin.com/in/666jfox777/) | [Twitter](https://twitter.com/666jfox777)